otaku-codes/StormKitty-API-Fixed/README.md

 ***

 # :construction: Disclaimer
-I am not responsible for any actions, and or damages, caused by this software always use this in a Virtual Machine or RDp never use it on your main compture.
+I am not responsible for any actions, and or damages, caused by this software always use this in a Virtual Machine or Rdp never use it on your main compture.
 You bear the full responsibility of your actions and acknowledge that this software was created for educational purposes only.
 This software's main purpose is NOT to be used maliciously, or on any system that you do not own, or have the right to use.
 By using this software, you automatically agree to the above.